rikvandersanden/dburriss.github.io/_posts/2017-01-31-pretzel-blog-appveyor-deployment.md

 ## Continuous Delivery

-I use AppVeyor to pickup changes to the *source* branch.
+I use AppVeyor to pickup changes to the **source** branch.
 It uses Choclatey to install Pretzel.
 It then uses Pretzel to generate the static site into *_sites/* folder.
-The *_sites/* folder you will remember is actually a submodule linked back to the *master* branch of the same repository.
-We will push the generated changes to master, thus updating the blog with the latest content.
+The *_sites/* folder you will remember is actually a submodule linked back to the **master** branch of the same repository.
+We will push the generated changes to **master**, thus updating the blog with the latest content.

-Place the following *appveyor.yml* file in the root of your *source* branch.
+Place the following *appveyor.yml* file in the root of your **source** branch.
 The only thing you will need to change in the *appveyor.yml* is the url for your repository and the access token.

 You can get an access token in Github by: